 1. Drip, Iced or Cold Brew Coffee (0g Net Carbs)

 Hi, old reliable.
-Plain coffee is basically carb-free; 12 ounces, or a Starbucks tall cup, contains less than 1 gram of carbs.
+Plain coffee is basically carb-free.
+12 ounces, or a Starbucks tall cup, contains less than one gram of carbs.

 Here’s the thing: Sugar-free syrups are a great way to sweeten your drink without added sugar or calories, but they can contain hidden carbs that can knock you out of ketosis if used in excess.
-As long as you stick to two pumps (aka about 1g of net carbs) and use almond milk or a small amount of dairy milk, half and half or heavy cream, you’re in the clear.
+As long as you stick to two pumps (aka about 1g of net carbs) and use almond milk or another plant-based milk and half and half or heavy cream, you’re in the clear.
 Sugar-free vanilla, caramel and hazelnut syrups are commonly available.

 It’s just water and tea, which are essentially carb-free by nature.
 If you’re ordering iced tea, be sure to let the barista know you want it unsweetened; the default recipes include classic syrup, otherwise known as liquid sugar.
 If you like your tea with milk, go for a splash of heavy cream or a steamed heavy cream topper, which is higher in fat and lower in carbs than regular milk.

 Like black coffee, espresso is essentially free of carbs.
 (We’re talking about half a gram per shot.)
 Order yourself a doppio, aka two shots, and either sip it as is or add a splash of cream or almond milk to mellow it out, if it’s too bitter for you.
 You can even add a half or whole pump of sugar-free syrup while you’re at it to make what’s essentially the cutest, tiniest keto latte ever.